 Due to being unable to secure the movie performance rights for “Train Kept A-Rollin.'”
-The Yardbirds went into the studio and reworked a different variant of the song; naming it Stroll On.
-This heavier, more brutalized enhancement, which brought to the forefront the militant exertion of Beck and Page that would initiate an overpowering loudness to rock music during that period; their cameo in the film, by the way, is quite iconic too.
+The Yardbirds went into the studio and reworked a different variant of the song, naming it Stroll On.
+This heavier, more brutalized enhancement brought to the forefront the militant exertion of Beck and Jimmy Page that would initiate an overpowering loudness to rock music during that period; their cameo in the film, by the way, is quite iconic, too.

 Before Led Zeppelin’s iconic version, there was this little number.
-It was originally written and performed by folk musician Jake Holmes, and soon become a live staple for the Yardbirds after they watched him perform the song during a tour they were headlining in the states where Holmes was the opening act.
-They took this already-haunting tune and turned it into something even more sinister, keeping the main riff and structure, but overlapping it with ungodly amplification and avant-garde ambience; much of this was due to Jimmy Page’s innovative use of the violin bow, where he would scratch it against the strings and strum his chords.
+It was originally written and performed by folk musician Jake Holmes and soon became a live staple for the Yardbirds after they watched him perform the song during a tour they were headlining in the states where Holmes was the opening act.
+They took this already-haunting tune and turned it into something even more sinister, keeping the main riff and structure but overlapping it with ungodly amplification and avant-garde ambiance; much of this was due to Jimmy Page’s innovative use of the violin bow, where he would scratch it against the strings and strum his chords.
 And how can one not single out the underrated talents of frontman Keith Relf?

-Of course everybody knows about the plagiarism involved with the Zeppelin version; where Page changed the lyrics, altered the melody, and kept the original title.
-That can be forgiven since they gave Holmes the credit he so rightfully deserved, because without Holmes’ version, we wouldn’t have the Yardbirds’ central version, thus we wouldn’t have had Led Zeppelin’s unforgettable version.
-This clearly defines why so many of the Yardbirds songs set the mold for Classic Rock.
+Of course, everybody knows about the plagiarism involved with the Led Zeppelin version, where Page changed the lyrics, altered the melody, and kept the original title.
+That can be forgiven since they gave Holmes the credit he so rightfully deserved because, without Holmes’ version, we wouldn’t have the Yardbirds’ central version; thus, we wouldn’t have had Led Zeppelin’s unforgettable version.
+This clearly defines why so many of the Yardbirds’ songs set the mold for Classic Rock.